zhitaoli-6/ocssd-dev/README.md

 # ocssd-dev

-Doing things with Openchannel SSD.
+Doing things with Open-Channel SSD.
 Please see [docs](docs/) in detail.

 ## OCSSDR